 In addition, seaweed on its own boasts many health benefits.
 Seaweed is a rich source of a variety of vitamins such as vitamin C, A, E, and B12 and also offers powerful antioxidant properties.
-There have also been many studies that suggest that seaweed can be used to help control blood sugar levels.
+Because of its low carb levels, it can be part of a keto diet.
+In fact, there have also been many studies that suggest that seaweed can be used to help control blood sugar levels.

 Where to buy Wakame seaweed

 When I was first planning this recipe, I wasn’t sure where I could find wakame seaweed.
 Fortunately, chances are, you’ll be able to find Wakame seaweed somewhere locally.
 Wakame seaweed is available in most Asian grocery stores as well as specialty or health food stores like Whole Foods.